 But there’s hope for this parent/child communication thing.
 When I did the surveys with teenagers for my book For Parents Only, three out of four kids on our survey said they would like to share things with their parents—as long as they were sure they wouldn’t overreact.
 (In other words: as long as they were sure they wouldn’t react at all.)

-Shaunti Feldhahn is the best-selling author of eye-opening, research-based books about men, women and teens, including For Women Only, For Men Only and her newest, The Surprising Secrets of Highly Happy Marriages.
-A Harvard-trained social researcher and speaker, her ﬁndings are regularly featured in media as diverse as The Today Show, Focus on the Family, and the New York Times.
+Shaunti Feldhahn is the best-selling author of eye-opening, research-based books about men, women and teens, including For Women Only, For Men Only, and For Parents Only.
+A Harvard-trained social researcher and popular speaker, her ﬁndings are regularly featured in media as diverse as The Today Show, Focus on the Family, and the New York Times.
+Visit www.shaunti.com for more.